 Heritage Christian Schools’ families play a vital role in helping us maintain a safe and healthy campus.
 Our goal is to partner with you to support your child’s adherence to state and local health recommendations, regulations, and mandates to prevent the spread of COVID-19 while they are away from campus, as well as at school.

 Therefore, we ask that if you are aware or suspect that any student has been exposed to or has contracted a communicable disease, please keep your student home and notify the school without hesitation.

 While we understand that sometimes travel is inevitable, it also increases the risk of virus transmission in our community.
 In addition, we ask that our Heritage Christian School families and employees avoid unnecessary travel during this pandemic.
 If travel is unavoidable, we ask that you contact the office.

-We understand that we may be required to keep our child home for 14 days and that our child will continue classes via distance learning during that period of time.
+We understand that we may be asked to test for COVID-19 prior to returning to campus and again on or after day five (5) or will keep our child home for 10 days and that our child will continue classes via distance learning during that period of time.

 Contact Tracing and Returning to School

 Contact tracing is part of the process of mitigating the spread of infection.
 Heritage Christian School has a plan to work with public health officials if a community member tests positive for COVID-19.
 The Heritage Christian School Compliance Task Force and/or local public health officials will work with the infected person to identify close contacts and will notify community members who may be close contacts.
 Patient confidentiality will be maintained.
 Instructions that follow current CDC and LADPH guidance will be provided to the infected person and all close contacts regarding isolation and quarantine.
 If you have any questions about the plan, please contact the school.

 Anyone who is absent or sent home due to illness shall not be permitted back in school again until they have: